Colette van den Keere

-Colette van den Keere (sometimes known as Colette Hondius after her marriage) (1568–1629) was a Dutch engraver who was the sister of engraver Pieter van den Keere.
-She married his master, the cartographer Jodocus Hondius in 1587 and she ran the family business for several years.
+Colette van den Keere (Note: Sometimes known as "Colette Hondius" after her marriage) (1568–1629) was a Flemish-Dutch engraver, who was the sister of engraver Pieter van den Keere.
+She married his master, the cartographer Jodocus Hondius in 1587, and she ran the family business for several years with her sons, after the passing of her husband.
 She is credited with engraving a posthumous portrait of her husband.